nstrausser/project-2/DEPLOYMENT.md

 ## Setup Steps

 1. Environment Variables
-   In your Vercel project settings, add these environment variables:
+   In your Vercel project settings (Settings > Environment Variables), add:
    ```
    VITE_SUPABASE_URL=your_supabase_project_url
    VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
    ```

+   To find these values:
+   1. Go to your Supabase project dashboard
+   2. Click on Settings > API
+   3. Copy the "Project URL" for VITE_SUPABASE_URL
+   4. Copy the "anon public" key for VITE_SUPABASE_ANON_KEY

 2. Deployment Configuration
    - Connect your GitHub repository to Vercel